Testing and verifying electrical installations

 Testing electrical installations

-Electrical workers must ensure all tests and examinations are done on the installation before issuing an electrical certificate of compliance.
-The installations must not be energised before an electrical certificate of compliance is completed.
+All tests and examinations must be done on the installation before issuing an electrical certificate of compliance and must not be energised before that has been completed.

 When testing an electrical installation for compliance: